Lumamaster/FERPBot/README.md

 THIS BOT IS CURRENTLY WORK IN PROGRESS.

-TODO:

-SKILLS

-ITEMS

-STATUSES

-BATTLE

 This bot was made in IntelliJ IDEA Community Edition, and uses Discord4J as part of its functionality.

 Further documentation will be shown below as bot development continues.

 ## Commands
 ###### CHARACTER COMMANDS
  * !createchar name
+ - (Creates a new character.)
  * !deletechar name
+ - (Deletes an existing character if it exists.)
  * !charinfo name
+ - (Prints information about a character.)
- * !changecharname name
+ * !changecharname name newname
+ - (Changes a character's name.)
  * !setchardescription name "desc"
- * !setcharfamily name "family"
- * !setcharbackground name "background"
+ - (Changes a character's description.)
  * !setcharclass name class
+ - (Changes a character's class.
+Weapon ranks, etc. will have to be edited manually.)
  * !setcharrace name race
+ - (Sets a character's race.)
- * !setcharweaponrank name rank
+ * !setcharweaponrank name weapon rank
+ - (Sets a character's rank in the given weapon.)
  * !setcharlevel name level
+ - (Sets the character's current level.)
  * !setcharexp name experience
+ - (Sets the character's current experience.)
  * !addexp name experience
+ - (Gives the character experience, and levels them up if they go over 100.)
  * !levelchar name
+ - (Levels up a character.)
  * !sethp name hp
+ - (Sets a character's maximum HP.)
  * !setstr name strength
+ - (Sets a character's strength stat.)
  * !setmag name magic
+ - (Sets a character's magic stat.)
  * !setskl name skill
+ - (Sets a character's skill stat.)
  * !setspd name speed
+ - (Sets a character's speed stat.)
  * !setlck name luck
+ - (Sets a character's luck stat.)
  * !setdef name defense
+ - (Sets a character's defense stat.)
  * !setres name resistance
+ - (Sets a character's resistance stat.)
  * !setcurrhp name hp
+ - (Sets a character's current HP.)
  * !setcharhitbonus name bonus
+ - (Sets a character's bonus to hit.)
  * !setcharavoidbonus name bonus
+ - (Sets a character's bonus to avoid.)
  * !setcharcritbonus name bonus
+ - (Sets a character's bonus to crit.)
  * !sethpgrow name growth
+ - (Sets a character's HP growth.)
  * !setstrgrow name growth
+ - (Sets a character's Strength growth.)
  * !setmaggrow name growth
+ - (Sets a character's Magic growth.)
  * !setsklgrow name growth
+ - (Sets a character's Skill growth.)
  * !setspdgrow name growth
+ - (Sets a character's Speed growth.)
  * !setlckgrow name growth
+ - (Sets a character's Luck growth.)
  * !setdefgrow name growth
+ - (Sets a character's Defense growth.)
  * !setresgrow name growth
+ - (Sets a character's Resistance growth.)
  * !setlevelcap name cap
+ - (Sets a character's maximum level.
+(Default: 20))
  * !promote char class
+ - (Promotes a character to the given class, if it is a promotion path for them.)
  * !showinventory char
- * !charskilllist char
+ - (Prints out the character's inventory.)
  * !heal char HP
+ - (Heals the character for the specified amount.)
  * !setteam char team
+ - (Sets a character's team.)
  * !removecharitem char itemname
- * !setcharweaponrank char weapontype rank
+ - (Removes an item from the character's inventory.)
  * !equipweapon char weapon
+ - (Equips the weapon onto the character if it is in their inventory.)
  * !unequipweapon char
+ - (Unequips the character's current weapon, if he/she has one.)
  * !equipstaff char staff
- * !promotechar char class
+ - (Equips a staff to the character.)

 ###### CLASS COMMANDS
  * !createclass name
+ - (Creates a new class.)
  * !addclasspromopath name class
  * !removeclasspromopath name class
  * !setclassrankbonus name bonus